folmert/webdev-gems/README.md

 Your site in multiple languages in the easiest way.

 * **Freestyle / Testimonials**
-present customer testimonials on your website in any module position and on an individual page
+customer testimonials in any module position and on an individual page

 * **RSSeo**
 tools that will help you improve the overall SEO score of your Joomla! site